oschakoory/RiboTaxa/README.md

 bash -i Pipeline_RiboTaxa.sh PATH_TO/RiboTaxa_arguments.conf
 ```

-For each paired-end sample, RiboTaxa produces the 4 following directories in your OUTPUT path of your ```RiboTaxa_arguments.conf``` file:
+For each paired-end sample, RiboTaxa will create one directory using the sample name in your OUTPUT path of your ```RiboTaxa_arguments.conf``` file.
+Each sample directory will contain the 4 following sub-directories:
 - ```quality_control``` : This directory contains your (meta)genomics (paired-end) files after adpaters removal and trimming.
 It also has two sub_directories ```before_fastqc``` and ```after_fastqc``` containing quality reports of your sequence files before and after trimming.
 You may look at the ```.html``` files in each sub-directory to have an overview of each (meta)genomics file or look into ```multiqc``` folder to have an overview of all the (meta)genomics files given to this pipeline.

 - ```output_sortmerna``` : This folder contains filtered 16S/18S sequences from your trimmed (meta)genomics sequence files: ```$FILE_R1_16S18Sreads.fastq```,```$FILE_R2_16S18Sreads.fastq``` and  and a ```$FILE.log``` indicating the % of 16S/18S reads filtered from your (meta)genomics dataset.